 The Lesson: Nose-to-tail eating has important health benefits – don’t just eat muscle meat!

 Carbohydrates have gotten some bad press in the last few years, especially in the paleo community.
 The truth is that traditional cultures have thrived on a variety of diets – some very low in carbohydrates and some very high.
 A low carbohydrate paleo diet can be helpful for some people in the modern world, especially those with metabolic disorders.
 However, that doesn’t mean that it is the best choice for everyone.
 Given that traditional cultures thrived on many different macronutrient ratios, why are some of us intolerant to carbohydrates?
-Chris Masterjohn gives a glimpse into the answer to this question in his 2012 AHS talk (can you tell by now that the talks at AHS are awesome?
-You should register!).
+Chris Masterjohn gives a glimpse into the answer to this question in his 2012 AHS talk.

 The point I’m trying to make here is this: carbohydrate intake is a highly individual thing and a matter of experimentation and personalization.
 If you tolerate safe starches (sweet potatoes, taro, yucca, etc) and feel better including them in your diet, go for it!
 If you experiment and find that they make you feel worse, it’s an indication that they should be kept on the low side (at least for now).